maniaclab/snowmass-connect-docs/docs/index.md

 2. You must always populate the project name field, e.g. `+ProjectName="snowmass21.energy"`, in your HTCondor submission script to:
     * Ensure your job is validated for HTCondor to run it on the OSG grid
-    * Job statistics are properly collected and displayed on the OSG monitoring dashboard for the snowmass project: `https://bit.ly/3j36bAc`
+    * Job statistics are properly collected and displayed on the [OSG monitoring dashboard](https://bit.ly/3j36bAc) for the snowmass project.

 ## Data Management and Grid Transfer